tischfieldlab/fptools/docs/index.md

 ### Tools for Fiber Photometry Analysis
 Codes/Notebooks to analyze Fiber Photometry and behavioral data

-See also related package for analysing event data from TDT and MedAssociate systems: [med-associates-utils](https://github.com/tischfieldlab/med-associates-utils)
+See also related package for analyzing event data from TDT and MedAssociate systems: [med-associates-utils](https://github.com/tischfieldlab/med-associates-utils)

 ## About
 This package allows you to load data produced by TDT Synapse software, and eases working with the resulting data.
 Also includes a growing library of analysis routines.